Available to full-time students who have completed their 1st or 2nd year of full-time study at Michener.

 Applicants must submit:

 - A written description of the research project.
-The project may be one that she/he is already working on or is intending to work on.
+The project may be one that she/he is already working on or has been REB approved to pursue.

 - The description must include the research goals, possible broader applications, and the potential benefit to the health/educational community.